dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 72: Jagat to Deng

-Easy hike along along well maintained trail.
+Easy hike along a well maintained trail.
 Note that the elevation profile of the GPX route is not accurate today.
 The trail follows a smooth gradient all day without the large climb and descent shown at the end.

 </div>